MapsPeople/docs/collections/_cms/index.md

 * Floors
 * Locations (rooms and points of interest)

 Although a point of interest can be placed within a room, it is not required.
-Points of interest can also be placed “outside” on the ground level which is also the layer where the Google map exists.
-In this case the POI belongs to the venue directly.
+Points of interest can also be placed "outside” on the ground level which is also the layer where the Google map exists.
+In this case the POI belongs to the Venue directly.

 ## Navigating the CMS